disruptiveplanets/AIME/code/generate/readme.md

 `./target/sim <ASTEROID PARAMETERS>`

 `ASTEROID PARAMETERS` should be a `.dat` file containing asteroid parameters in the format given above.
 If no file is provided, `params.dat` will be assumed.

+## Tests
+* Tested that the Euler angles is correct.

+## To do:
+* Are all the numbers I assumed are real actually real?
+* Is the D matrix calculation correct?